-The Sci-Med Academy will provide three distinct pathways designed to prepare students who plan to pursue advanced degrees in:
+The Sci-Med Academy will provide two distinct pathways designed to prepare students who plan to pursue advanced degrees in:

 - Health/Medical Studies